Spain

 Current environmental issues affecting the Spanish people: pollution of the Mediterranean Sea from raw sewage and effluents from the offshore production of oil and gas; water quality and quantity nationwide; air pollution; deforestation; desertification.

-Google maps Spain
+Google Maps Spain

 The capital and other divisions